-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION SB 1043 Allen Amended April 25, 2016 Senate Committee on Appropriations Senate Committee on Existing Law: AB 32 requires the State Air Resources Board (ARB) to adopt a statewide greenhouse gas emissions limit, as defined, to be achieved by 2020 equivalent to the statewide greenhouse gas emissions level in 1990.
-Existing law requires the ARB to complete a comprehensive strategy to reduce emissions of short-lived climate pollutants in the state. amended , ppropriations Proposed Law: This bill would require the ARB to consider and adopt policies to significantly increase the sustainable production and use of biogas, as defined, and, in so doing, would require the ARB, among other things, to ensure the production and use of biogas provides direct environmental benefits and identify barriers to the rapid development and use of biogas and potential sources of funding.
-SB 1153 Cannella Cannella Amended April 25, 2016 Senate Existing Law: AB 32 requires the Air Resources Board to prepare and approve a scoping plan for achieving the maximum technologically feasible and cost-effective reductions in greenhouse gas emissions and to update the scoping plan at least once every 5 years.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION SB 1043 Allen Amended April 25, 2016 Died in Senate Committee on Existing Law: AB 32 requires the State Air Resources Board (ARB) to adopt a statewide greenhouse gas emissions limit, as defined, to be achieved by 2020 equivalent to the statewide greenhouse gas emissions level in 1990.
+Existing law requires the ARB to complete a comprehensive strategy to reduce emissions of short-lived climate pollutants in the State.
+Letter of support if amended sent for this bill as amended April 25, 2016 Appropriations Proposed Law: This bill would require the ARB to consider and adopt policies to significantly increase the sustainable production and use of biogas, as defined, and, in so doing, would require the ARB, among other things, to ensure the production and use of biogas provides direct environmental benefits and identify barriers to the rapid development and use of biogas and potential sources of funding.
+20, 2010 SB 1153 Cannella Amended April 25, 2016 Senate Existing Law: AB 32 requires the Air Resources Board to prepare and approve a scoping plan for achieving the maximum technologically feasible and cost-effective reductions in greenhouse gas emissions and to update the scoping plan at least once every 5 years.
 Letter of support sent March 28, 2016, for this bill as introduced Committee on Appropriations Proposed Law: This bill would require the state board, as a part of the update to the scoping plan and in consultation with other state entities, to provide a comprehensive overview of state efforts to encourage the development of instate biomethane and renewable natural gas.
 February 18, SB 1213 Wieckowski Amended April 4, 2016 Senate Existing Law: Existing law requires all moneys, except for fines and penalties, collected by the ARB from the auction or sale of allowances as part of a market-based compliance mechanism to be deposited in the Greenhouse Gas Reduction Fund.
-Committee Committee on Appropriations Proposed Law: This bill would require the commission to develop and implement the Biosolids to Clean Energy Grant Program to provide 50% matching funds to local wastewater agencies for biosolids to clean energy capital projects.
-The Beginning with the 2016/17 fiscal year, the bill would continuously appropriate \$20,000,000 annually from the fund to the commission for purposes of the program.
-February 18,
+Letter of support sent March 28, 2016, for this bill Committee on AppropriationsProposed Law: This bill would require the Biosolids to Clean Energy Grant Program to agencies for biosolids to clean energy capital Proposed Law: This bill would require the commission to develop and implement the Biosolids to Clean Energy Grant Program to provide 50% matching funds to local wastewater agencies for biosolids to clean energy capital projects.
+The Beginning with the 2016/17 fiscal year, the bill would continuously appropriate \$20,000,000 annually from the fund to the commission for purposes of the program. as introduced February 18, 2016